dusanssavic/poll-app/backend/api/README.md

 When adding new endpoints or modifying existing ones:

+1. Update `backend/api/openapi.yaml` (source of truth)
-1. Update `backend/api/openapi.json`
+2. Update `backend/api/openapi.json` to match (or regenerate from YAML)
+3. Regenerate Go types: `cd backend && make generate`
-2. Regenerate the frontend client using the command above
+4. Regenerate the frontend client: `cd frontend && npm run generate-api`
-3. Update any frontend code that uses the API
+5. Update any code that uses the API

-Consider adding a script to `package.json` to automate client generation.
+**Workflow:**
+- Always update `openapi.yaml` first
+- Regenerate both Go types and TypeScript client
+- The generated files are in `.gitignore` and should be regenerated on each machine